It’s a three-way creature feature

 on stilts that don’t seem to do anything useful other than stand in the

-background and juggle and seeing the Penguin drive his giant rubber duck-mobile
+background and juggle.
+Also, seeing the Penguin drive his giant rubber duck-mobile is both silly and kind of iconic.

 We do at least get more wide-spread destruction and mayhem